trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 This command will cause execution of the code to continue until the next breakpoint is reached or the last line is executed.

+### (:) evaluate and print expression

+This command will evaluate and print the given expression, based on the current variables and their values (see also `v`).

 ### (+) add watch expression

 This command will add a watch on a provided expression, based on the following syntax: `+:<expression>`.